lydiabower/blog/_posts/2017-04-26-how-to-remortgage-with-trussle.md

 ## Things to know about remortgaging with Trussle

-### We don’t run a credit check
-We don’t run a credit check before submitting your application, however your lender will want to see your credit history at this point.
-When your application is submitted, the lender will run a credit check - if you have any questions about this, we’ll be happy to help.

 ### You can talk to us over the phone
 Cutting out time-consuming and unnecessary face-to-face appointments helps keep your remortgaging experience quick and as simple as possible.
 Many traditional mortgage brokers insist that customers meet an adviser for a certain period of time (usually a couple of hours), when in reality, there’s no need for you to be there in person.